IMS-Bio2Core-Facility/lta/README.md

 To control the number of replicates, pass the ``-b/--boot-reps`` flag with a number.
-Generally, more reps improves the accuracy of the estimates, though I find little improvement beyond 20,000 reps (the default number).
+Generally, more reps improves the accuracy of the estimates, though I find little improvement beyond 20,000 reps.
+1000 (the default number) seems to provide a good balance between speed and accuracy.

 A critical step of the analysis is binarizing the lipid expression.
 A lipid is classed as 0 in a tissue/condition if